The Program — Reflections on the second (actually 4th) year of The Program audio series

 But enough about this artificial construct called “money” and onto what’s really important:

 One experiment that’s been extremely successful was to let listeners commission episode illustrations.
 The series’ official artist Carlos Costa has been producing original artwork for the show pretty much since its launch, starting out unpaid but recently getting the symbolic fee like all the other collaborators.
 So I thought to myself, maybe fans would like to sponsor his work and help the show that way?
 Which is why we opened an online gallery showcasing all of Carlos’ previous works, and asking US$150 to commission new ones.
-In return I offered recognition (patron’s name gracing the final work), a high-quality print, and an NFT (because why the heck not).
+In return I offered recognition (patron’s name gracing the final work), a high-quality print, and an NFT (because I hate trees).

 The result is five gorgeous new illustrations: